Accessibility

 Tubi welcomes feedback on this Accessibility Plan and barriers experienced by users.
 We have designated our Manager, Customer Experience to receive feedback, as well as request an alternate formats of this Accessibility Plan and/or a description of our feedback process.
 If you provide feedback to Tubi, your personal information will remain confidential unless you consent to the disclosure of your personal information.
 We welcome anonymous feedback.
 However, acknowledgment and response can only be provided where contact information is provided.

-Online Contact Form: Accessibility Feedback Process https://tubitv.com/accessibility/feedback
+Online Contact Form: Accessibility Feedback Process https://tubitv.com/acc essibility/feedback

 Email: accessibility@tubi.tv

-Mailing Address: 315 Montgomery Street, 16th Floor, San Francisco, CA 94104
+Mailing Address: 201 3rd Street, Floor 12, San Francisco, CA 94103

 5. Consultations & Audits